 Round Robin or company tournaments

-24. Tuesday and Thursday Night leagues play at Community Park in Mo.
+24. Tuesday Night leagues plays at Community Park in Mo.
 City,

 25. COED teams can play with more women than men.

 Teams may play 6 men 4 women.
 No more than 6 men may play on

 26. Sunday Men's